• Home

 Jump to Recipe

-I've always wanted to make the perfect Millionaire Shortbread, but my idea of perfection keeps changing and that's been an impediment.
-But this week I finally found my new favorite square pan recipe.
+I've always wanted to make the perfect Millionaire Shortbread, but my idea of perfection keeps changing.
+This week I finally found my new favorite square pan recipe.
 All three components work!
 The shortbread is soft enough to cut without crumbling, the caramel is deeply flavored and the topping is a thick layer of straight up milk chocolate.
-I went a little crazy writing details for this post, so here's a jump to the recipe button.

 Millionaire Shortbread in a Square Pan